uranian throne

 guide to published stories ]

 One quirk in you Terrans is the way your physicists and your biologists occupy different poles of attitude.
 Your physicists are on a constant quest for underlying unity.
 Your biologists, on the other hand, know better.
-While your physicists crave a Theory of Everything, your biologists are aware that truth demands we ramify along the branches of complexity.
+While your physicists crave a Theory of Everything, your biologists are aware that truth demands we ramify along branches of complexity.

-Here on Ooranye, all of us are on the side of your biologists.
-None of us are naive enough to hope that any simple answer is awaiting us at the end of the cosmic rainbow.
-Our savants realistically expect the physical forces of nature to be quite as varied, quite as multitudinous as the range of biological species.
-Species, forces, laws: the count of them will never be told: nobody will ever form a Unified Field Theory, any more than a Unified Personality Theory – and Dynoom had this truth rubbed into him again, when he probed the Snaddy-Galomm.
+Therefore our savants realistically expect the physical forces of nature to be quite as varied, quite as multitudinous as the range of biological species.
+Species, forces, laws: the count of them will never be told.
+Nobody will ever form a Unified Field Theory, any more than a Unified Personality Theory – and Dynoom had this truth rubbed into him again, when he probed the Snaddy-Galomm.

 In that dimension where connectivity reigns, where every quality entangles every other, it would be useless to pretend that any stark difference exists between “forces” and “personalities”.

-Dynoom restlessly looked forward to showing Hyala what he had found there.
+Dynoom looked forward to showing Hyala what he had found there.
 If only she had not left the city!
-His centre of attention hovered in her lounge as he awaited her return.
+His centre of attention hovered restlessly in her lounge, as he awaited her return.

-Her recent activities were safe in his memory.
-It had been child’s play for him, the omnipresent city brain, to tap all available sensors, including those of the Wilderness Surveillance Room at the Pnurrm.
-Thus he had been able to monitor the input from the televisual masts whose vantages were displayed upon the Room’s thirty-one screens.
+Rather than brood upon or marvel at his sudden care for an individual, he wrapped the theme into a fuzzy ball to be rolled to the periphery of his mind, while right now he focused on the near future.
+Obsessed with the practicalities of his imminent encounter with the girl, he re-ran what he had seen her do.
+All her recent activities were safe in his memory.
+It had been child’s play for him, the omnipresent city brain, to tap all available sensors.
+These necessarily included those of the Wilderness Surveillance Room at the Pnurrm; thus he had been able to monitor the input from the televisual masts whose vantages were displayed upon the Room’s thirty-one screens.
 With his ability to watch all ways at once he had espied Hyala the instant she skimmed into that area of the Basin of Vnor that was visible from Mast 22.

 At once he had guessed her purpose.
 It was clear to him that, for reasons as yet unknown to him, she intended to rescue that nebulee, of whom recent report had come from the surveillance team on watch at the Pnurrm, and who was still observable via Mast 22.